New members join small charities advisory panel

 The newly appointed members are:

-These new members join an experienced panel of small charity leaders, all dedicated to ensuring that small voluntary organisations are better resourced, valued, and connected.
+These new members join a panel of small charity leaders, all dedicated to ensuring that small voluntary organisations are better resourced, valued, and connected.

 By 2028, SCAP aims to see small charities better supported to deliver their vital work, understood by decision-makers, and meaningfully engaged in policy and funding discussions.